Janet Jackson, Wissam Al Mana Reportedly Split 3 Months After Baby: Third Marriage ‘Doomed’ From Start?

 The publication painted a portrait of what allegedly went wrong in Janet’s third marriage, describing “an apparently controlling, unhappy marriage.”
 The alleged struggles reportedly caused Jackson to feel “desperate to escape for some time,” according to the media outlet’s sources.

-Those insiders also allege that clashing cultures caused Janet and Wissam to split, and that the clashes were exacerbated by the birth of their son.
+Those insiders also allege that clashing cultures caused Janet and Wissam to split and that the clashes were exacerbated by the birth of their son.
 The former couple allegedly disagreed on not just how to raise baby Eissa but also his daily care, according to those sources.

 Jackson reportedly wants to have a role in her son’s day-to-day care.
 But while she is eager to become a hands-on parent, her husband’s views on parenting reportedly resulted in hiring staff to wait on Janet and the baby.
 Jackson also allegedly was not allowed to leave the house while she was nursing her son.